At Lawrence, losses in learning are not simply stopped – they are reversed.

-Because Woodcock Johnson Tests of Achievement (a gold standard test of academic skills) are corrected for age, this means our students actually develop skills at a faster pace than "normal" kids because they aren't simply staying in the same place – they are moving up.
+Our students actually develop skills at a faster pace than "normal" kids because they aren't simply staying in the same place – they are moving up.
 This is remarkable when we consider that prior to attending Lawrence, most of these students were simply falling further and further behind each year.

 How do we know Lawrence School works for the students we serve?